VVF Plant Finder:

 Lustrous evergreen foliage cover this upright, rounded shrub; masses of lovely shell pink, semi-double flowers bloom from late winter to early spring; provide rich, acidic, moist, well-drained soil

 April Blush Camellia features showy shell pink round flowers with yellow eyes at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 April Blush Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 April Blush Camellia is recommended for the following landscape applications;

 April Blush Camellia will grow to be about 10 feet tall at maturity, with a spread of 7 feet.
 It has a low canopy with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.